-Nieuw Amsterdam and Eurodam, which make up the line's Signature Class, are the largest ships in the fleet.
-They are also the newest, with 86,273-ton Eurodam having launched in 2008 and 86,700-ton Nieuw Amsterdam not long after in 2010; each carries roughly 2,100 passengers.
-As the two youngest and newest sisters in the fleet, both ships also lean more toward the trendy side of traditional.
-Features like Tamarind, the line's specialty Asian restaurant, and basketball courts instead of tennis courts separate these two from the others.
+Nieuw Amsterdam and Eurodam, which make up the line's Signature Class, are the second-largest in the fleet -- and the newest before Koningsdam.
+Both roughly 2,100-passenger ships lean more toward the trendy side of traditional, with features like Tamarind, the line's specialty Asian restaurant, and basketball courts instead of tennis courts.

 The line's Vista Class includes four ships: Noordam, Oosterdam, Westerdam and Zuiderdam.
 All cater to slightly more than 1,900 passengers.
 These ships introduced to the fleet more cabins with ocean views, expanded public areas and contemporary touches like glass-walled elevators.

 The Rotterdam Class, which was spearheaded by 61,849-ton Rotterdam in 1997, was designed to show off traditional Holland America at its best.
 Rotterdam, Amsterdam, Volendam and Zaandam are perhaps the most opulent ships in the fleet, with gleaming dark woods, ornate dining facilities, grand atriums and original artwork throughout.